capy-ui/documentation/docs/allocation.md

 But there is exactly one context that Capy handles: the GUI context, and there's no utility in changing allocator between different components.
 Allocating a `Button` on an `ArenaAllocator` and then allocating a `Container` on a `GeneralPurposeAllocator` would indeed be a fun exercise, but a futile one.
-It would also make everything unneedlessly complex.
+It would also make everything needlessly complex.
 What happens if I put that `Button` in the `Container`, and then close the `ArenaAllocator` (which has the effect of also deallocating `Button`) ?